cosmocatalano/strava-export/README.txt

 This is a PHP script that takes ALL YOUR RIDES from the social fitness site Strava.com and saves them as files.
 The only user-required data is a Strava activity URL, and a file format (GPX or TCX, currently).

-Strava is CHANGING THEIR API VERY SOON (within days)
+Strava is CHANGING THEIR API VERY SOON (within days).

 This will make downloading rides impossible, or at the very least awkward.